someobserver/recurgence/math/09-recurgent-field-equations/01-core-field-equations/index.md

 ### Overview

-This section introduces the **core field equations** that govern the global evolution of the coherence field $C(p, t)$ on the semantic manifold $\mathcal{M}$.
-Drawing on the constructs of semantic mass, recursive tensors, autopoietic ignition, and regulatory dynamics, these equations articulate how meaning propagates, deforms, and stabilizes within Recurgent Field Theory (RFT).
+The core field equations govern the global evolution of the coherence field $C(p, t)$ on the semantic manifold $\mathcal{M}$.
+These equations describe how meaning propagates, deforms, and stabilizes through the interaction of semantic mass, recursive coupling, and autopoietic dynamics.

 Mathematical structures:
 1. **Recurgent Field Equation** — describes the dynamics of coherence propagation under recursive stress.
 2. **Semantic Geodesics** — define the natural trajectories of meaning shaped by manifold curvature.
 3. **Metric Evolution Equation** — captures the feedback loop by which recursion reshapes semantic geometry.

-Taken together, these equations form a closed dynamical system for recursive cognition and the emergence of meaning, weaving together local field interactions and the evolution of global geometry.
+These equations form a closed dynamical system for recursive cognition and the emergence of meaning, weaving together local field interactions and the evolution of global geometry.

 ---